 More information about Norway is available on the Norway Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Norway in 1905, following Norway's separation from its union with Sweden.
 The United States and Norway enjoy a long tradition of friendly relations based on democratic values and mutual respect.
 The United States and Norway work closely together on a wide range of issues that are of importance to our nations and to the rest of the world.
 Norway is a co-founder and steadfast strategic Ally in the North Atlantic Treaty Organization (NATO).
-It hosts and participates in NATO exercises and in operations with Allies and Partners, and is a key contributor to the NATO-led International Security Assistance Force (ISAF), mentoring Afghan National Security Forces.
+It hosts and participates in NATO exercises and in operations with Allies and Partners, and is a contributor to the, NATO-led Resolute Support Mission in Afghanistan, which provides training, advice and support to the Afghan National Defense and Security Forces.
+Norway is also an active member of the Counter-ISIL Coalition, and has deployed trainers in Iraq in the support of Operation Inherent Resolve.

-Norway is deeply committed to democracy and development cooperation, as highlighted by Norway’s generous $5.1 billion foreign aid budget in 2013, which constitutes more than 1% of the country’s GDP.
-The United States and Norway are two of the eight founding members of the Open Government Partnership (OGP), a multilateral effort that supports national efforts to promote transparency, fight corruption, strengthen accountability, and empower citizens.
+Norway is deeply committed to democracy and development cooperation, as highlighted by a generous foreign aid budget of around $4 billion in 2014, which constitutes almost 1% of the country’s GDP.
+The United States and Norway are two of the eight founding members of the Open Government Partnership (OGP), a multilateral effort that supports national initiatives to promote transparency, fight corruption, strengthen accountability, and empower citizens.
 Our countries are also members of the Global Alliance for Vaccines and Immunization (GAVI), committed to reaching an additional quarter of a billion children to provide them with life-saving prevention by 2015.
 In addition to its generous humanitarian spirit, Norway actively promotes universal human rights and economic development, and seeks the peaceful resolution of disputes around the globe.

 Nearly five million Americans claim Norwegian ancestry, almost equal to Norway’s own population.
 Both countries are working to encourage greater educational exchange opportunities.